 One major approach to the Frisian oral tradition was made by Jurjen van der Kooi in his doctoral dissertation (1984) where he described and provided detailed analysis of texts of Frisian folk narratives (Uther, 1997).
 The legacy of folktales investigated by van der Kooi, encompass the period from 1800 to 1980 (de Jong, 2013).
-Van der Kooi classified folktales into some general categories such as fairy tales, animal tales, funny tales and fairy tales.
+Van der Kooi classified folktales into some general categories such as fairy tales, animal tales, funny tales and fairy tales28.
 The diverse and particular categories of folktales offer celebration of local identities and may stand to some extent in conflict with the commonly accepted views.
-However, in parallel, legends and myths of common descent were passing among Frisians mediating mythical or historical personalities such as the king of the Frisians and the national hero Magnus, embodying 'the sense of solidarity, and intimacy' (Wasik, 2006: 223).
-Functioning of the Frisian oral tradition may be thus best understood in relation to specific behaviours of people which stand for creating a place, as noted, in the intersection of geographic location, social interactions and subjective meanings acribed to Frisian oral narratives, poems, songs, myths and anecdotes that circulated among Frisians were not simple description of place.
+However, in parallel, legends and myths of common descent29 were passing among Frisians mediating mythical or historical personalities such as the king of the Frisians and the national hero Magnus, embodying 'the sense of solidarity, and intimacy' (Wasik, 2006: 223).
+Functioning of the Frisian oral tradition may be thus best understood in relation to specific behaviours of people which stand for creating a place, as noted, in the intersection of geographic location, social interactions and subjective meanings conveyed by the language.
+It can be reasonably claimed that the meanings ascribed to Frisian oral narratives, poems, songs, myths and anecdotes that circulated among Frisians were not simple description of place.
 They offered developing social connections, which grew through the experience of place, life, people and landscape (Vansina, 1985; Ryden, 1993), discussed in more detail in Chapter Eight.

 Conducting recordings of Frisian oral tradition can then be interpreted as a form of expression of attachment to place and the particular sense of belonging to others bounded by language and meanings inhabited in aural qualities of language.
-These practices can also express perceptions that individuals hold about a place, frequently considered as essential to the formation of placeidentities (Proshansky et al., 1983; Brown and Perkins, 1992; Twigger-Ross and Uzzell, 1996).
+These practices can also express perceptions that individuals hold about a place, frequently considered as essential to the formation of place-identities (Proshansky et al., 1983; Brown and Perkins, 1992; Twigger-Ross and Uzzell, 1996).

-&lt;sup>28 The Frisian folktales were organised by Van der Kooi into in a range of subcategories including: Dom Volk (Stupid People), Kerk aen Geestelijkheid (Church and Clergy), Leugenverhalen (Lie-tales), De Slimme Man (The Clever Man), De Domme Man (The Stupid Man) (de Jong, 2013).
+28 The Frisian folktales were organised by Van der Kooi into in a range of subcategories including: Dom Volk (Stupid People), Kerk aen Geestelijkheid (Church and Clergy), Leugenverhalen (Lie-tales), De Slimme Man (The Clever Man), De Domme Man (The Stupid Man) (de Jong, 2013).

-&lt;sup>29 One of the Frisians legends tells about the founder of Frisians who arrived from Asia and ruled Frisia (Wasik, 2006).
+29 One of the Frisian's legends tells about the founder of Frisians who arrived from Asia and ruled Frisia (Wasik, 2006).